Sport New Zealand Logo

 This is important.
 As the body is changing so that it can reproduce, the brain recognises the change and undergoes an ‘upgrade’.
 Put simply, this upgrade is the brain changing from being wired for ‘self-preservation’ to being wired towards ‘preserving one’s own offspring’.
 So, at a neurological level, young people’s brains are changing from only being able to look after themselves to being able to look after any future children that they might parent.

 And when we upgrade anything (like renovating a house, or upgrading a computer) there are likely to be glitches.
-So, while adolescents’ brains are ‘upgrading’, sometimes they can glitch or get shut down; we can see changes in various psychological processes, reflected in things like mood and concurrent emotional consequences, changes in behaviour, changes in decision making, and changes in their ability to cope with pressure and stress.
+So, while adolescents’ brains are ‘upgrading’, sometimes they can glitch or get shut down; we can see changes in various psychological and mental processes, reflected in things like mood and concurrent emotional consequences, changes in behaviour, changes in decision making, changes in their ability to cope with pressure and stress, and maybe even mental health issues.

 When we see changes manifest in the behaviours of young people — perhaps in the form of disengagement, or ‘acting out’ — it’s important to remember the psychological factors that may be underpinning them.
 Even if their behaviour frustrates us sometimes, it’s important, in the face of potential conflict, to understand the changes they are experiencing, remain unconditional in offering emotional and social support, and work to build and maintain positive relationships.